-Students who cancel the registration and withdraw from the University on or before the second class session or the 14th day after enrollment, whichever is later are eligible for the full refund of the term charges less withdrawal processing fee of \$95.
+Students who cancel the registration and withdraw from the University on or before the second class session or the 14th day after the classes begin, whichever is later are eligible for the full refund of the term charges less withdrawal processing fee of \$95.

+'''

-All Term Charges - \$95 = Refund Amount
+All Term Charges - $95 = Refund Amount

+'''

-Students who withdraw from the University after the second class session or the 14th day after enrollment, whichever is later but before completion of 75% of the term are entitled to a refund on a prorated basis less the withdrawal fee of \$95.
+Students who withdraw from the University after the second class session or the 14th day after the classes begin, whichever is later but before completion of 75% of the term are entitled to a refund on a prorated basis less the withdrawal processing fee of \$95.

-(Refundable Fees and Tuition) × (Hours Left to be Completed / Total Term Hours) - \$95 = Refund Amount
+(Refundable Fees and Tuition) \times (Hours Left to be Completed / Total Term Hours) - \$95 = Refund Amount

-In case of program changes, students' dropped or withdrawn class credits must be compared to added classes' credits to determine if a refund is due.
+In case of program changes, students' dropped or withdrawn course units of credit must be compared to added courses' units to determine if a refund is due.
 If due, the refund amount would then be determined on a prorated basis.